 When co-sleeping is a problem

-Here are some situations in which co-sleeping might be a problem.
+Here are some situations when co-sleeping might be or become a problem.

 Parents sometimes bring a baby into bed because the baby is waking or unsettled at night.
 For some families, this works well.
 For others, it might work in the short term but can lead to problems with settling the baby later on.
 Also, the parents’ bed might not be safely set up for the baby.